 For those, who are not familiar with options trading, let’s discuss the following basics of options trading.
 This will help all to better understand my money mistakes.

-My money mistake dates back to when I was just learning how to invest in the stock market.
+My money mistake dates back to when I was just learning to invest in the stock market.
 I learned a few things about option trading over the internet and I was intrigued.
-Buying options, while I was still an armature in the trading world, was one of my biggest money mistakes.
+While I was still an amateur in the trading world, buying options was one of my biggest money mistakes.
 I lost thousands of dollars before I realized I was still a rookie investor.

 Options are contracts tied to the underlying asset that is way cheaper than the stock price.
 This price is called a strike price.
 It has an expiry date of either a week, two weeks, or a month.
 When you execute a contract (by buying or selling an option), you either pay or collect money.
 This money is called the premium.